How to treat neck pain triggered by moving your head

 Woken up with a sore neck?
-Suffering with neck ache?
-Two in three of us will experience neck pain at some point.
+Suffering with neck ache? most of us will experience neck pain at some point.
 It's hardly surprising - the neck is a miracle of natural engineering, allowing us to twist our heads in all directions while still supporting the weight of our skulls and protecting the vital nerves connecting our brains with the rest of our bodies.

 What causes neck pain and stiffness?

 Seven bones called vertebrae are connected by spongy shock-absorbing 'discs', with a network of muscles and tough connective tissue supporting them.
 The spinal cord runs through a canal protected on all sides by bone.
 Damage or strain to any one of these can cause pain.

 Pain which often starts in the neck and spreads to one or both shoulders - sometimes further down the arm - or up to the back of your head.
 Your neck and shoulders may feel stiff.
 Pins and needles are common and usually not a worrying sign, but these need to be checked out as they suggest a nerve emerging from your spine may be caught or irritated.
 The pain usually improves after a few days and goes within weeks.

 As long as you don't have any of the 'red flags' below you're unlikely to need tests and may not even need to see a doctor.
 X-rays and scans aren't recommended except in special circumstances as they don't change treatment options.

 Red flags - when should you worry?